Italian Lotteries: Results & Jackpots

 Cons

-- 20% tax applies above 500 euro threshold
+- 20% tax applies above the 500 euro threshold

 - Gratta e Vinci and Lotteria Italia not easily accessible internationally